 The original ranch-style homes that originated in the 1920s were fairly simple and basic in design.
 During the 1960s, however, many ranch homes—especially in Sun Belt states, like Florida, Georgia, Alabama, Louisiana, Texas, Arizona, and New Mexico—were custom built with more ornate architectural features and concepts.
 Some of these design elements included different roof lines, cathedral ceilings, and split-level or sunken level rooms.
 This shift in ranch architectural style coincided with the rise of mid-century modern homes, which share many common architectural and decorating elements, as well as the desire to bring the outdoors inside.

-The popularity of ranch-style homes dipped in the 1980s and 1990s, when classical and traditional building styles (like Colonial) became more popular.
+The popularity of ranch-style homes dipped beginning in the 1970's and continued to fall into the '80's and '90's, when classical and traditional building styles (like Colonial) became more popular.
 Ranch homes, however, have remained a popular pick among home buyers and home builders for nearly one century.
 Today, ranch architecture is experiencing yet another resurgence—this time, as custom-built homes for a younger generation.

 Although ranch homes have gone through many transformations—most notably, the jump from simple, unadorned ranch homes in the 1920s, to ornate, custom ranch homes in the 1960s and today—this style has retained many of its original elements.
 Some common characteristics of ranch-style homes include: